 High Risk Merchant Accounts and Payment Gateway SolutionsThe PayKings team has high risk merchant accounts for businesses with payment processing volumes of $20,000-$100,000,000+ per month.
-Our gateway services give you access to information regarding your high risk merchant account, including individual transactions and batch totals with comprehensive reporting tools.
+Our gateway services give you access to information regarding your merchant account for high risk business, including individual transactions and batch totals with comprehensive reporting tools.
 Merchant Payments Acceptance Corp’s end-to-end solution offers flexible products and high risk merchant account services that enable merchants to accept nearly all types of electronic payments including major credit cards: MasterCard®, VISA®, American Express®, Discover®, Diners Club International®, signature debit cards Gift and loyalty cards, and ACH.

 Start Accepting Payments today

 What is a High Risk Merchant Account?